Gemini AI Is Set To Gatekeep Gmail: Value Will Get Through, Pitches Won’t

 Google is building an inbox that rewards the exact behaviors we champion: relevance, patience, and value.

-Use this checklist for the Gemini Era:
+Use this checklist to prepare for the Gemini Era:

 - Stop "nudging": Ensure every follow-up adds data or insight.